 .
 Kue honed his intricate metal weaving skills over years of travel.
 He travels simply with him only pliers and a spool of wire.
 Everywhere he goes, inspired by the sights and motion, he develops an inspiration that only travel may bring.

 And a tree inspires

-Within the twisted threads of metal lies a personal narrative woven intricately by the hands of the artist.
-This series of sculptures was inspired by a meditation among the branches of a majestic tree found gripping the side of a cliff and curving upward above a ravine.
-Aluminum and steel are incorporated to reflect the rooted strength and perseverance of both the tree and its philosophical representation.
-Yet this material stranded as wire yields a flexibility to spiral forth in gnarled complexities while providing support for lighted blooms of feathers.
+“Within the twisted threads of metal lies a personal narrative woven intricately by my the hands.
+This series of sculptures was inspired by meditation among the branches of a majestic tree found gripping the side of a cliff and curving upward above a ravine.
+Aluminum and steel are incorporated to reflect the rooted strength and perseverance of both the tree and celebrate its philosophical representation.
+Yet this material stranded as wire yields a flexibility to spiral forth in gnarled complexities while providing support for lighted blooms of exquisite feathers.”